 We source our mica pigments from companies that have complete control over their supply chains from start to finish to ensure traceability, safety and purity.
-Our oxide pigments (iron oxides, titanium dioxide, zinc oxide) are all synthetically made pigments in compliance with the FDA, that are nature identical in order to ensure complete safety for our consumer.
-When it comes to mica in makeup, our micas and oxides are purely processed to ensure the highest quality of purity and color payoff.
+Our oxide pigments (iron oxides, titanium dioxide, zinc oxide) are all synthetically made pigments that comply with FDA requirements.
+They are nature identical in order to ensure complete safety for our consumer.
+When it comes to mica in makeup, our micas and oxides are purely processed to ensure the highest quality in purity and color payoff.

-As the process of refinement and use of inorganic minerals is complex, we at Au Naturale find that our stance on color additives is evolving every day.
-One thing we can promise you is that we will always ensure the use of ‘Conscious Color’.
-We believe these two words precisely define what we do: offer you color that is ethical, safe, and sustainable; values we believe our consumers treasure.
+The process of refinement and use of inorganic minerals is complex, but at Au Naturale Cosmetics, we find our stance on color additives evolving every day.
+One thing we can promise you is that we will always ensure the use of “Conscious Color.”We believe these two words precisely define what we do: offer you color that is ethical, safe and sustainable; values we believe our consumers treasure.
 But don’t just take our word for it.
 Check out our products and see how amazing they truly are!